openpubkey/openpubkey/docs/pktoken.md

 #### CIC (Client-Instance Claims) Signature

 The Client-Instance is the identity's OpenPubkey client.
 The CIC are the claims made about the identity by this client.
 The CIC signature performs two functions.
 First, it provides the needed data to allow verifiers to check that an ID Token has a binding to the user's public key.
-Second, it functions as a Proof-of-Possession showing that the identity's knows the signing key associated for the public key `upk`.
+Second, it functions as a Proof-of-Possession showing that the identity's knows the signing key associated with the public key `upk`.
 This Proof-of-Possession prevents rogue key attacks in which a attackers associates their identity with another identity's public key and the attempts to claim they produced signatures produced by the other identity.

 The CIC always contains these claims (and may contain other claims)

 * `alg` - the algorithm of both the signature and the identity's public key.
 * `upk` - the JWK (JSON Web Key) of the identity's public key.
 UPK stands for User's Public Key.
 * `typ` - this value is always set to `CIC` to identify this protected header and signature pair as the CIC.

 #### COS (Cosigner) Signature